My Tasmanian perfume glossary

 Chypre

 Chypre (it’s pronounced ‘sheep-ra’) refers to a fragrance family (or genre) characterized by a bergamot-labdanum-oakmoss accord.
-They are named from the French for Cyprus, – but these days are usually described as mossy scents.
-Many of the aromatic plants which feature in chypre scents flourish on that island – I would love to visit.
+These days chypres are often described as mossy scents (my perfume Thamnic fits this category).
+The word "chypre" comes from the French name for Cyprus, many of the aromatic plants which feature in chypre scents flourish on that island.
+I hope I get to visit someday...

 Concrete